Pamela Lang

 Hired back to Jenny Craig in 2007 for a $50M company-wide CRM rollout.
 The rollout kept getting pushed back for about two years, so while I waited I ran a center in the SF Bay Area.

 • Consultant management and coaching.
 Owned the KPIs and metrics for every consultant on my team.
 Set individual goals and ran weekly one-on-ones to track progress against them.
 When someone was off pace, I coached them on the specific areas they needed to strengthen to hit their goal.
 Also responsible for PIPs.
+Struggling consultants from other Bay Area locations were transferred to my center to be developed.
+It became understood that this was where someone got their strongest shot at turning their performance around, because the training and coaching I ran produced results.

 • Market-level turnaround.
 A new role was created for me.
 I deployed location-to-location to streamline, declutter, and get struggling centers back on track.